NC3-LU/Diagnostic/documentation/userguide/README.md

 ![Administration Panel – Add Categories](img/UG_Diagnostic_037.PNG)

 The first field is for the translation key used by the PO file.
-The built-in category is done by giving two underscores, the tag "category" and the number of the category (For example, "\_\_category9").
+You do not need to touch it.

-Then you have some fields in which you can translate your category.
+Then there are some fields in which you can translate your category.

 > **Tip**
 >
 > If you do not put translations, the name of the category will be the
-> key you wrote above.
+> key written above.
 You can choose to translate in one language
 > and not in the others.

 Then, when you add your category, you will find it in every diagnosis